ralgh/splash-pages/README.md

 # Troubleshooting

 1. `npm start` fails
     Try running `npm install`.
 Packages might be out of date.

 2. Changes are not happening
    There might be an exception in your code, check the running terminal or your chrome inspector console.

 3. Prospect forms are broken

-You need to run [gocardless](github.com/gocardless/gocardless) at: `gocardless.dev:3000`
+   You need to run the gocardless app at: `gocardless.dev:3000`